 There are three reasons that Physical Therapy services would not be covered by Medicare:

 1) The first is called a “Statutory” reason.
-Two important examples of this are:
+The most important example of this is when a service would be considered “prevention,” “wellness,” or “fitness.”

 2) The next reason a service would not be covered is due to a “technicality.”
 An example of this would be a missing Physician signature on the Plan of Care.
 (Of course it goes without saying that you shouldn’t use this as a tactic to be able to collect self-payments from Medicare beneficiaries).